Now Playing

-U.S.: Iran Planned To Kill Saudi Ambassador
+U.S.: Iranians Paid Others To Kill Saudi Diplomat

 The Saudi ambassador to the U.S., Adel al-Jubeir, speaks to the press in Annapolis, Md., in 2007.
 The U.S. government said Tuesday that elements in the Iranian military plotted to kill the ambassador.